westonshuken/heart_disease_logistic_regression/README.md

 ## Step 10
 ### Make the model better
+Given all of these metrics, we might want to consider what we want to optimize for in the model.
+One thing that seems to be a good idea would be to improve on our recall score by adjusting the threshold in which the model predicts a 1.
+This is because the cost of false negatives is very detrimental to a person who really does have heart disease.
+Further, the model would need to be improved overall.
+Using more data, performing cross-validation, adjusting regularization parameters would be a good place to start.
+The purpose of this tutorial was for a beginner (like myself) to give logistic regression and a simple classification problem a try.

 #### Credits & Thanks: Flatiron School, Python, Scikit-Learn, Pandas, Numpy, Matplotlib, Seaborn, Kaggle, Stackoverflow, & Wikipedia.